Thinking of Fostering?

 - Where do the dogs come from?

-The dogs in need of foster care come from animal shelters primarily in small Idaho towns who have very limited resources for caring for the dogs, a situation which puts the dogs at risk.
+The dogs in need of foster care come from animal shelters primarily in Idaho, Utah and California who have very limited resources for caring for the dogs, a situation which puts the dogs at risk.

 - What do foster families need to provide?